renathossain/vscode-markdown-runner/README.md

 - Toggle automatic pasting of results at the bottom of the code block within the settings.
 - Select Python environments within the settings.
 - Enable memory sharing, persistent execution, like in a Jupytrer notebook within the settings.
+- Model keyboard shortcuts after jupyter notebook.
+- If cursor is within a code block, it can execute that particular code block with a keyboard shortcut, or error message will appear.

 If these features are enabled, it will be easier and more practical more most people over a Jupyter notebook.